 The integration needs to be working in order for email responses to be sent back to Tessitura.
-If you’re seeing a different result then it might be that your integration settings have changed.
-We can help get this back on track, just email us to get started!
+If you’re seeing a different result, it’s possible that your integration settings have changed.
+We can help get this back on track.
+Email us to get started.

 Are you seeing promotions in Tessitura under T_PROMOTION?

-If you’re not seeing anything here then your list may not have been promoted.
+If you’re not seeing anything here, your list may not have been promoted.
 This step is required for tracking responses back to WordFly.

 Promoting your list will add download number and source number as data fields.
 These need to be mapped to the correct WordFly data fields during your list import.
-If this data wasn’t on your list then the stored procedure won’t be able to send back email responses to the customer record.
+If this data wasn’t on your list, the stored procedure won’t be able to send back email responses to the constituent record.

 Promoting your list happens slightly differently based on the type of list being used:

-- With List Manager list, the WordFly user must select an Appeal during step 3 of the List Manager list import process.
-(WordFly will tell Tessitura to create promotion records tied to the selected Appeal.)
+For List Manager lists, the WordFly user must select an Appeal during Step 3 of the List Manager list import process in WordFly.
+WordFly will tell Tessitura to create promotion records tied to the selected Appeal.

-*There's one more thing!
 Tessitura also requires customer number on your list in order to send data back to the database.
-This data is always included with the output set so you shouldn’t have to check for it when you import your Tessitura lists into WordFly.
+This data is always included with the output set, so you shouldn’t have to check for it when you import your Tessitura lists into WordFly.

-If you are seeing responses in T_PROMOTION but you aren’t seeing responses on the customer record (for example, they aren’t being marked with an unsubscribe response), then the issue is problem with the LP_UPDATE_EMAIL_PROMOTION stored local procedure.
+If you are seeing responses in T_PROMOTION but you aren’t seeing responses on the constituent record (for example, they aren’t being marked with an unsubscribe response), there is a problem with the LP_UPDATE_EMAIL_PROMOTION stored local procedure.

 WordFly updates Promotions in Tessitura by calling the WP_UPDATE_EMAIL_PROMOTION stored procedure.
 This procedure in turn calls the localized LP_UPDATE_EMAIL_PROMOTION stored procedure, giving you a place to perform custom processing for email responses.
 This needs to be configured for use with your system.

-- Take a look and make sure the procedure is handling the unsubscribe events the way you want it to respond.
-We recommend setting up your stored procedure to unsubscribe opt-outs, hard bounces (invalid addresses), and abuse complaints immediately.
+- Make sure the procedure is handling the unsubscribe events the way you want it to respond.

-- The default stored procedure will still have the "RETURN" statement on line 33, this causes the procedure to stop running at that point so the sample code needs this updated in order to start working.
+- The default stored procedure will still have the "RETURN" statement on line 33.
+This causes the procedure to stop running at that point.
+The sample code needs this updated in order to start working.